swenae/watering/README.md

 "index.php" is our PHP script for our web interface.
 Put in a specific directory under the document root of your webspace.
 After that you can remotly control the Pi putting this URL to the adressbar of your browser.

+### Blink codes
+See it on the top led of the gadget...

+- static LED on/off - start/stop watering
+- blink 1x - valve1 on - activate control
+- blink 2x - valve2 on - deactivate control
+- blink 3x - reboot
+- blink 4x - shutdown

+### Schemes
+Documents in the schemes directory:

+circuit.pdf      - electronic circuit diagram <br>
+waterpipes.pdf   - water pipes scheme <br>

 ### Parts list
 - Raspberry Pi Zero W (1/2)
 - centrifugal pump with 1.2m head